 - Buy a Lei from Vendors in Chinatown: A host of cultural sights and experiences are to be had in Honolulu's Chinatown.
 Wander through this several-square-block area, with its jumble of exotic shops offering herbs, Chinese groceries, and acupuncture services.
 Before you leave, be sure to check out the lei sellers on Maunakea Street (near N. Hotel St.), where Hawaii's finest leis go for as little as $3.50.

 - Observe the Fish Auction: There is nothing else quite like the Honolulu Fish Auction.
 Fishermen bring their fresh catch in at 5am Monday through Saturday, and the small group of buyers bids on all manner of fish.
 The auction lasts until all the fish are sold.
 It is well worth getting up early to enjoy this unique cultural experience.

-Get a Bargain at the Aloha Flea Market: For $1 admission, it's an all-day show at the Aloha Stadium parking lot, where more than 1,000 vendors sell everything from junk to jewels.
+Get a Bargain at the Aloha Swap Meet and Marketplace: For $1 admission, it's an all-day show at the Aloha Stadium parking lot, where more than 1,000 vendors sell everything from junk to jewels.
 Go early for the best deals.
 Open Wednesdays, Saturdays, and Sundays 8am to 3pm.

 Feel History Come Alive at Pearl Harbor: On December 7, 1941, Japanese warplanes bombed Pearl Harbor, forcing the United States to enter World War II.
 Standing on the deck of the USS Arizona Memorial—the eternal tomb for the 1,177 sailors trapped below when the battleship sank—is a profound experience.
 You can also visit the USS Missouri Memorial, where the Japanese signed their surrender on September 2, 1945.